PatrickMaier/HdpH/ReadMe.txt

 global references (module 'HdpH.Internal.GRef').
 Currently, there is one registry per node.

-Explicit closures are the data structure underlying both remote work distribution and remote communication.
-They are provided by the exposed module 'HdpH.Closure', which relies on 'HpdH.Internal.Closure' and 'HdpH.Internal.Static' for a workaround of the as yet missing 'Static' support in GHC.

-Finally, 'HdpH.Internal.Location' exposes locations (aka node IDs) to the system.
+'HdpH.Internal.Location' exposes locations (aka node IDs) to the system.
 This module is at the bottom of the dependency hierarchy because node IDs crop up almost anywhere (and be it only to be attached to debug messages).

+Explicit Closures are the data structure underlying both remote work distribution and remote communication.
+They are provided by the exposed module 'HdpH.Closure', which depends on 'HdpH.Closure.Static' for a workaround of the as yet missing 'Static' support in GHC.
+Explicit Closures are independent of the other HdpH modules.
+That is, 'HdpH.Closure' and its dependencies (in the directory 'Hdph/Closure') can be compiled and used separately from HdpH.